ggpw/exceltodb/README.md

 ## About
 This is a simple java application based on spring-boot to help you migrating fresh data to empty tables.
 As for this version it only support single schema.
-But it already support multiple table
+But it already support multiple table.
+And only xlsx file.

 ### 1. Setup your datasource
 Setup your datasource in application.yml.
 For this version it only support one datasource